 Other types of fires require a permit from FENZ.

 When fire danger conditions are likely to put life and property at risk, FENZ may declare a Prohibited Fire Season.
 FENZ notifies DOC when a Prohibited Fire Season is declared.
 DOC notifies its visitors via notices and alerts.

-During a Prohibited Fire Season, lighting a fire in the open is banned on public conservation land or in a national park.
-This includes campground fires and backcountry fires for cooking and warmth.
+During a Prohibited Fire Season, lighting a fire in the open is banned on public conservation land.
+This includes campground fires and backcountry fires.

 Visit Check it's alright for current fire season status and permits.

 The following types of fires and incendiaries are considered fires in the open air.
 They are not permitted on public conservation land unless a fire permit has been granted by Fire and Emergency New Zealand.